 **** NEW FIELDTRIP MEDICATION FORM*******

-This form is only for overnight district field trips!
+This form is only for overnight district field trips for Band and Washington D.C.!
 When choosing the medication you want given to your child, PLEASE ONLY CHOOSE ONE FORM (i.e. tablets or chewables); NOT BOTH!

 Back to School News:

 The Cloverleaf Schools will follow the Ohio Department of Health’s Communicable Disease recommendations.
-The following is a brief list (see form for more) of when your child is able to return to school:
+The following is a brief list of when your child is able to return to school (see form to the right for more):

 Cough: Cough is not severe or persistent